When does the advance ticket sale start?

 Can I book reduced tickets online?

-Pupils, students (up to the age of 30), unemployed persons, apprentices and FSJers can buy reduced tickets directly in the webshop.
+Pupils, students, Pensioners (only on the day of the performance), unemployed persons, apprentices, FSJers and severely disabled persons and their companion can buy reduced tickets directly in the webshop.
 Other reductions cannot be booked online.
 To book a reduced ticket online, please select the discount type for each individual ticket.
 Please present the appropriate ID when picking up the tickets at the box office as well as when entering the space on the respective evening.

 From four weeks before the performance, reduced tickets can be bought in every category if available, until then tickets in the price ranges 1 and 2 are excluded from the discount.
 But don’t worry, you can see well from every seat in the house.

-Wheelchair users, severely disabled persons and groups, please contact our box office on 030-890023 or at email@example.com before booking.
+Wheelchair users and groups, please contact our box office on 030-890023 or at email@example.com before booking.

 How do I get my tickets?